David Eaton (composer): Composing and arranging

-In 2008 and 2009, excerpts of the Halelu Cantata were choreographed and presented at the European Dance and Arts-Salzburg (EDAS) in Cyprus (choreography by Lyn C. Wiltshire, Artistic Director for EDAS Cyprus and Associate Professor at the University of Texas at Austin and Cristina Uta of the Salzburg Ballet), and by the Kashet Chaim Dance Ensemble of Los Angeles.
+In 2008 and 2009, excerpts of the Halelu Cantata were choreographed and presented at the European Dance and Arts-Salzburg (EDAS) in Cyprus (choreography by Lyn C. Wiltshire, artistic director for EDAS Cyprus and associate professor at the University of Texas at Austin and Cristina Uta of the Salzburg Ballet), and by the Kashet Chaim Dance Ensemble of Los Angeles.
 His arrangement of Israeli vocalist David D'Or's How Much You Love was performed by Mr. D'Or and the Israel Philharmonic in June 2010 in Cesarea, Israel.
 His Hip-Hop/Classical composition, Kenny's Joy, was featured on the History Channel's Stan Lee's Super Humans in 2010, which featured vocal percussionist, Kenny Mohammad.
 The piece was also performed by the Kokolo String Ensemble in 2011 at the Brooklyn Museum of Art.
 He has conducted excerpts of the Halelu cantata in New York, Vienna, Vietnam, South Korea, Israel and at the United Nations on two occasions.

 He conducted members of the Royal Philharmonic Orchestra in an excerpt from his The Hope of All Ages at the Global Peace Festival in London in 2008.
 Another current composition project is Juxtapositions: Suite for Electric Viola and Orchestra which he was requested to compose by Alexander Mishnaevski, principal violist of the Detroit Symphony Orchestra.
 Two movements of the suite were performed by the Detroit Symphony Orchestra in March 2011 and excerpts of the piece were performed at the Lexington (MI) Bach Festival in September, 2011.
 Juxapositions received a second performance by the Detroit Symphony under Mr. Eaton's direction in 2012.
-In 2013 he composed a Harp Concerto (Angelic Vibes, Op.
-50) for Patty Masri-Fletcher, principal harpist of the Detroit Symphony Orchestra.
 In 2014 members of the New York City Symphony appeared on NBC's Saturday Night Live with the Grammy Award-winning group, Imagine Dragons.
-In 2016 his composition for chorus and orchestra, Sing Praise, Hallelujah was performed under his direction in South Korea.
+In 2016 his composition for chorus and orchestra, Sing Praise, Hallelujah was performed under his direction in South Korea in 2016 and 2018.

 Additionally, his composition for three sopranos, violin and piano, River Angels, Op.
 64, was premiered in Seoul, Korea in 2018.
 His most recent composition, Onward and Upward for large orchestra was premiered in August 2019 by the Western Symphony Orchestra.
 His hymn for children's chorus and orchestra, In the Garden, Op.
 63, was premiered by the Little Angels of Korea in 2019 with the Korean Modern Philharmonic Orchestra.

-As an arranger/conductor/producer he has worked with a wide array of artists including Jennifer Holliday, Philip Michael Thomas, and Paul Sorvino.
+As an arranger/conductor/producer he has worked with a wide array of artists including Jennifer Holliday, Philip Michael Thomas, Paul Potts, Richard Bona and Paul Sorvino.
 In the recording studio he has produced numerous tracks utilizing MIDI sequencing synthesizers as well as conventional instrumentation.
 From 1991 to 1995 he served as a house producer and arranger at the Manhattan Center in New York, arranging and producing scores of songs for a wide array of artists including Columbia/Sony jazz artist Richard Bona.
 In 2013 he arranged music for New York State's "New York's Rising Communities" television ad campaign.